aspose-slides/Aspose.Slides-Documentation/java/getting-started/installation/_index.md

     </repository>
 </repositories>
 ```
-### **Define Aspose.Slides for Java API Dependency**
+2. **Define Aspose.Slides for Java API Dependency**

-Then define Aspose.Slides for Java API dependency in your pom.xml as follows:
+   Define Aspose.Slides for Java API dependency in your pom.xml this way:

 ``` xml
 <dependencies>